 It sounds like it could be a scam.
-The government is giving your kid $1,000 for free, investing it for them, and promising it'll be there when they turn 18.
+The government puts $1,000 into an investment account for your kid, invests it in a broad U.S. stock index fund, and lets it grow until they turn 18.
+The value moves with the market.
 You've probably seen it on social media and thought, "This can't be real."

 It is real.
 Here's the proof.